 From January 27 to February 11, Commodore James remained on his station off Gheriah.

 On February 11, Rear-Admiral Watson, with Rear-Admiral George Pocock as second in command and his entire squadron, arrived off Gheriah.
 Lieutenant-Colonel Clive was in command of the troops.
-His squadron consisted of the Kent (70) the Cumberland (66), the Tiger (60) and the Salisbury (50).
-This squadron effected a junction with James< squadron which consisted of the Bridgewater (24), the Kingfisher (14), Protector (44) and the Guardian frigate.
+Watson's squadron consisted of the Kent (70) the Cumberland (66), the Tiger (60) and the Salisbury (50).
+This squadron effected a junction with James' squadron which consisted of the Bridgewater (24), the Kingfisher (14), Protector (44) and the Guardian frigate.

 In addition to the king's and company's ships, there was a contingent of Maratha vessels.
 Clive's force consisted of 800 Europeans (the greater part composed of the Bombay European Regiment) and 1,000 Sepoys.
 Angre fled to the Marathas to try to make terms and left Gheriah under the orders of one of his brothers-in-law.
 His offers and promises induced the Marathas to withdraw their active cooperation, in return for an undertaking to put them in possession of the place; and the brother-in-law would have carried out this arrangement.

 On February 12, Watson, informed of the clandestine negotiations between Angre and the Marathas, refused to be satisfied with anything short of the destruction of the pirate's stronghold.
-He sent a summon to Gheriah.
-In the afternoon, the garrison having refused to surrender, the squadron weighed and stood in in two divisions: one formed with the vessels of the Royal Navy; the other with those of the East India Company.
+He sent a summons to Gheriah.
+In the afternoon, the garrison having refused to surrender, the squadron weighed anchor and stood in in two divisions: one formed with the vessels of the Royal Navy; and the other with those of the East India Company.
 The Bridgewater (24) led the Royal Navy Division, followed by the Tiger (60), the Kent (70), the Cumberland (66) and the Salisbury (50); the Protector (44) of the East India Company closed the line.
 The Kingfisher (14), led the East India Company Division, followed by the Revenge, Bombay, Grab and Guardian frigates, and by the Drake, Warren, Triumph and Viper bomb-ketches.
 One column was charged to attack the fort and the other to attack Angre's fleet and dockyard.
 At 1:30 p.m., as soon as all vessels were properly placed, a brisk cannonade started.
 About 4:00 p.m., a shell was thrown into the Restoration, a ship previously captured by Angre, and set her on fire.
 Soon afterwards, Angre's whole fleet shared the same fate.
 Furthermore, part of the town was set on fire.
 Around 4:30 p.m., the enemy's guns were nearly silenced and the British guns in consequence ceased also.
 Soon afterwards, firing was recommenced.
-At 6:30 p.m., the pirates ceased to make further resistance.
+At 6:30 p.m., the pirates ceased making any further resistance.

 In the morning of February 13, Rear-Admiral Watson summoned Angre's brother-in-law to deliver Gheriah within an hour otherwise he would launch an attack and that no quarter should be expected.
 Angre's brother asked for a delay until the following morning to get Angre's permission.
 Watson rejected this request.
 Around 4:00 p.m., Watson renewed the bombardment and within 30 minutes, the garrison slung out a flag of truce and an offer of submission was made; but, as it was not complete and unconditional, fire was renewed.
 The governor then surrendered unconditionally.
 The garrison consisted of about 300 men but more than 2,000 men were defending the fort before its capitulation.